-- consult with the jurisdictional Ombudsman and, as noted above, government Ministers and their departments and jurisdictional regulators; - conduct a series of briefings, interviews and/or public meetings with a range of stakeholders, including small customers and consumer, community and welfare groups.
-Such meetings would be held in metropolitan and regional/rural areas to enhance opportunities for small retail customers to participate; - conduct surveys a representative sample of retail customers, and interviews with retailers: - undertake quantitative and qualitative research formulated and undertaken specifically for each review; and - consider data obtained from publicly available sources, including corporate reporting information, academic literature and reports and analysis conducted by other regulatory bodies.
+- consult with jurisdictional Ombudsman and, as noted above, government Ministers and their departments and jurisdictional regulators; - conduct a series of briefings, interviews and/or public meetings with a range of stakeholders, including small customers and consumer, community and welfare groups.
+Such meetings would be held in metropolitan and regional/rural areas to enhance opportunities for small retail customers to participate; - conduct surveys of retailers and a representative sample of retail customers, and interviews with retailers; - undertake quantitative and qualitative research formulated and undertaken specifically for each review; and consider data obtained from publicly available sources, including corporate reporting information, academic literature and reports and analysis conducted by other regulatory bodies.

-When preparing the original Statement of Approach a number of submissions raised the importance of public consultation and the opportunity for stakeholders to have an open dialogue with the Commission.
-To facilitate interaction, the Commission established a list of registered stakeholders to enable interested parties to be notified directly of developments throughout the reviews, such as notice of public meetings to be held or the release of issues papers and draft reports.
+A number of submissions raised the importance of public consultation and the opportunity for stakeholders to have an open dialogue with the Commission.36 To facilitate interaction with the Commission, it is considering establishing a list of registered stakeholders to enable interested parties to be notified directly of developments throughout the reviews, such as notice of public meetings to be held or the release of issues papers and draft reports.